ucam-department-of-psychiatry/crate/docs/source/nlp/nlp_config.rst

 .. rubric:: Footnotes

 .. [#nlpdefinitionclass]
-    Internally, the config file section is represented by the `NlpDefinition` class, which acts as the master config class.
+    Internally, the config file section is represented by the :class:`crate_anon.nlp_manager.nlp_definition.NlpDefinition` class, which
+    acts as the master config class.

 .. [#inputfieldconfig]
-    Internally, this information is represented by the `InputFieldConfig` class.
+    Internally, this information is represented by the :class:`crate_anon.nlp_manager.input_field_config.InputFieldConfig` class.

 .. [#nlpparser]
-    Internally, this information is represented by classes such as `GateExtProgController` and `NumericalResultParser`, which are subclasses
+    Internally, this information is represented by classes such as :class:`crate_anon.nlp_manager.parse_gate.Gate` and
+    :class:`crate_anon.nlp_manager.parse_biochemistry.Crp`, which are
-    of `NlpParser`.
+    subclasses of :class:`crate_anon.nlp_manager.regex_parser.BaseNlpParser`.

+.. [#cloudconfigclass]
+   Internally, this information is represented by the :class:`crate_anon.nlp_manager.cloud_config.CloudConfig` class.

 .. [#hashcollisions]
     https://en.wikipedia.org/wiki/Hash_function

+.. [#outputuserconfig]
+   Internally, this information is represented by the :class:`crate_anon.nlp_manager.output_user_config.OutputUserConfig` class.